Anugithub11/CHAT_BOT/README.md

 # >Azure Bot service:
 This service provides a framework for developing, publishing, and managing bots on Azure.

-# Creating a custom question answering knowledge base
-The first challenge in creating a user support bot is to use the Language service to create a knowledge base.
-You can use the Language Studio's custom question answering feature to create, train, publish, and manage knowledge bases.

-Bot Framework v4 Custom question answering bot sample.
-This sample demonstrates usage of advanced features of Custom question answering like [Precise answering][PA], support for unstructured sources along with [Multi-turn conversations][MT] and [Active Learning][AL] in a bot.

-This bot has been created using [Bot Framework][BF], it shows how to create a bot that uses the [Custom question answering feature in Language Service][LS].

 ## Concepts introduced in this sample
 The [Custom question answering feature in Language Service][LS] enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured and unstructured documents or editorial content in minutes.
 In this sample, we demonstrate: